svetliomihailov/igor/README.md

 - `image`: generates an image picker setting
 - `select[option1/option2/option3]`: generates a select setting and its options

-**NB:** By default if you not specify field type a `text` will be used.
+**NB:** By default if you do not specify a field type, the `text` type will be used.

 ### `igor list-widget` ...

-This generator creates a boilerplate list (you cannot specify the options, but you get a good example of all types) widget with corresponidng SASS file, as well as including them in their library indices.
+This generator creates a boilerplate list (you cannot specify the field options during generation, but you get a good example of all types) widget with corresponidng SASS file, as well as including them in their library indices.

 Usage: